kachninoha/BSC/Readme.md

 - if currencly is not regular number, in czech locale it has to be inputed with "," not with "." (for example USD 10,2 is correct input) it depends on setted locale.

-- where if there are two arguments provided, fist has to be full path to input file and second is number of miliseconds delay between printing outputs if only one argument provided, it has to be number of miliseconds delay between printing outputs if no arguments provided, used default print delay 60 seconds and no input file
+* if are two arguments provided, fist has to be full path to input file and second is number of miliseconds delay between printing outputs
+* if only one argument provided, it has to be number of miliseconds delay between printing outputs
+* if no arguments provided, used default print delay 60 seconds and no input file

 - example commandline runs :
 ```